Be wary of http/client.go

 }

 The answer is it depends.
 It depends on the version of Go that the client code is running.
-If the client code is running on Go <1.8.0, the response is 401 Unauthorized
+If the client code is running on Go <1.8.0, the response is 401 Unauthorized.
+Otherwise, it's Hello World!.

 But why?